STYJ/Crypto-Accumulation-Tracker/README.md

 #### Upcoming Features
 - [X] Update description to my commands when typing /command in Telegram
 - [X] Sorting exchanges by volume and what the trade volume is for that exchange
-- [X] Cheapest exchange to buy a given coin (from the top 10 most liquid exchange for the given coin) (requested by a user feedback)
+- [X] Cheapest / most expensive exchange to buy a given coin (requested by a user feedback)
 - [X] 24 hour rolling trade volume, its rank and the top 10 trading pairs of a given exchange (requested by a friend)
 - [ ] Determining the difference between the coins listed on 2 exchanges